DnD 5e - Paladin Subclass Breakdown

 - : Guiding Bolt is hard because paladins generally can't invest enough in Charisma to be good at spell attacks.
 Heroism is a great defensive option, but it also requires Concentration which can be hard to maintain as a front-line melee class without proficiency in Constitution saving throws.

-- : Enhance Ability is just an all-around good spell, useful both in and out of combat, though your most likely use case in combat is for Strength, and you can use Peerless Athlete for that.
+- : Enhance Ability is just an all-around great spell, useful both in and out of combat, though your most likely use case in combat is for Strength, and you can use Peerless Athlete for that, so save Enahcne Ability for outside of combat when you need things like Advantage on Charisma checks in social situations.
 Magic Weapon is great, but requires Concentration.

 - : Two fantastic buffs, but both require Concentration.